chiku/JSS-OPD/README.markdown

 Steps to get the application running
 ------------------------------------

-* Install ruby preferably version 1.9.2+
+* Install ruby preferably version 1.9.2+.
+Ensure that ruby is in your path

 * git clone the repository